Ethylene glycol is a colorless, odorless, sweet-tasting chemical. It is poisonous if swallowed.

 - Sodium bicarbonate solution given through a vein (IV) to reverse severe acidosis

-- Antidotes that slow the formation of the poisonous by-products in the body
+- An antidote (fomepizole) that slows the formation of the poisonous by-products in the body

-How well a person does depends on how quickly treatment is received, among other things.
+How well a person does depends on how quickly treatment is received, the amount swallowed, the organs affected, and other factors.
 When treatment is delayed, this type of poisoning can be deadly.

 Complications may include: